 The common wisdom when faced with traffic congestion seems to be that just adding more lanes will sort everything.
 It won’t.
-Whilst it may initially relieve some pressure, it won’t be long before more traffic arrives to fill the space.
-Just as with the Katy Freeway expansion, adding new roadway capacity also creates new demand … Continue reading ‘Induced Demand’
+Whilst it may initially relieve some pressure, it won’t be long before more traffic arrives to fill the space. … Continue reading ‘Induced Demand’

 The folks at Uneven Earth tracked down and re-published this essay from 1973 by André Gorz, a philosopher and journalist.
 It’s as relevant today as it was back then.
-People rushed to buy cars until, as the working class began to buy them as well, defrauded motorists realized they had been had.
-They had been … Continue reading Something to read: The social ideology of the motorcar – Uneven Earth
+People rushed to buy cars until, as the working class began … Continue reading Something to read: The social ideology of the motorcar – Uneven Earth

 Whilst not strictly about cycling, as users of sustainable transport we have a role to play in making our world a better place.
 This rather fascinating piece in the New York Times is required reading.
-Grab a coffee, perhaps utilise your browser’s reader feature (because the white text on black is tough on the eyes) … Continue reading Something to read: Losing Earth: The Decade We Almost Stopped Climate Change – The New York Times
+Grab a coffee, perhaps utilise your browser’s reader feature (because the white text on black is tough on the eyes) and give this a good read through.
+This narrative by Nathaniel Rich is a work of history, addressing the 10-year period from 1979 to 1989: the decisive decade when humankind first came to a broad understanding of the causes and dangers of climate change.
+Complementing … Continue reading Something to read: Losing Earth: The Decade We Almost Stopped Climate Change – The New York Times

 To some the idea of spending all day riding your bike and getting paid for it would be a dream come true.